No pay offer made in ‘disappointing’ talks to avoid teacher strikes, union says

 “However, there is a limit to how many times we can come out of a meeting with the Education Secretary without progress being made.”

+“They discussed a range of issues such as workload reduction, and recruitment and retention.

+“The Education Secretary instructed officials to hold further detailed talks with unions and committed to more talks ahead of planned strike action.”

-The Department for Education (DfE) offered a 5% pay rise to most teachers for the current school year but the NEU is demanding a fully funded above-inflation pay rise for teachers.
+The DfE offered a 5% pay rise to most teachers for the current school year but the NEU is demanding a fully funded above-inflation pay rise for teachers.

 The majority of schools in England were forced to shut their doors to some pupils during the first day of walkouts by NEU members earlier this month.